Life in Colour (miniseries)

-Life in Colour is a 2021 British-Australian nature documentary miniseries presented and narrated by David Attenborough.
+Life in Colour is a 2021 British-Australian nature documentary television miniseries presented and narrated by David Attenborough.
 It consists of three episodes.

 Production

 The series was co-produced by Humble Bee Films and Sealight Pictures for Netflix, the BBC, Stan, and the Nine Network.
-Sharmila Choudhury served as a producer.
+Sharmila Choudhury served as series producer, with Stephen Dunleavy and Colette Beaudry as Executive Producers.
 It was originally envisaged as having four episodes, but this was scaled back to three due to the COVID-19 pandemic.

 The first episode of Life in Colour aired on 28 February 2021 on BBC One and on 3 July 2021 on Nine Network in Australia.